topcoder-platform/review-api-v6/docs/GITEA_WEBHOOK_SETUP.md

 For immediate setup, follow these steps:

-1. Generate a secure webhook secret
+1. Generate a secure webhook auth secret
 2. Configure environment variables
 3. Set up Gitea webhook in repository settings
 4. Test with a sample event